KANSAS CITY, Mo. -- After two mediocre starts, R.A. Dickey pitched like the Toronto Blue Jays expected him to pitch Saturday night.

 The Royals threatened in the second when Billy Butler walked with two outs and stopped at third on Salvador Perez's double over the head of right fielder Emilo Bonifacio, who misplayed it initially by coming in.
 Dickey got out of the jam by retiring Lorenzo Cain on a liner to Izturis.

-NOTES: A MRI exam revealed Blue Jays shortstop Jose Reyes has a severe left ankle sprain and is expected to be out three months.
+NOTES: A MRI revealed Blue Jays shortstop Jose Reyes has a severe left ankle sprain and is expected to be out three months.
 The Jays will take another MRI in 5-6 days after the swelling subsides to make sure there is no more damage.
 Reyes, who injured the ankle Friday while stealing second base, went on the disabled list. ...
 The Rays purchased the contract of Kawasaki from Class AAA Buffalo.
 Kawasaki, who started at shortstop and batted ninth, hit .192 in 61 games last season with Seattle. ...
 First baseman Eric Hosmer was held out of the Royals lineup for the second straight game with tightness in his right quad. ...
 After starting the season batting cleanup, third baseman Mike Moustakas has been dropped to sixth.
-Moustakas is 1-for-17 in the first five games of this homestand. ...
-Bonifacio replaced Reyes at the top of the Blue Jays batting order.
+Moustakas was 1-for-13, .077, in the first four games of this homestand. ...
+Right fielder Emilio Bonifacio replaced Reyes at the top of the Blue Jays batting order.
 He started in right field for the first time since 2011.
-Bautista started at third base for the first time since Aug.
+Jose Bautista started at third base for the first time since Aug.
 4 2011.
-"It's a juggling act right now, but it's what we've got to do," Gibbons said of his lineup.
+"It's a juggling act right now, but it's what we've got to do," Blue Jays manager John Gibbons said of his lineup.
 "It's kind of an experiment right now."